jaxonc/AIE7_DEMO_DAY/README.md

 ## 📄 License

-This project is part of the AIE7 Certification Challenge.
+This project is part of the AIE7 Demo Day.
 Please refer to course materials for licensing and usage guidelines.

 ---

-**Built with ❤️ for the AIE7 Certification Challenge**
+**Built with ❤️ for the AIE7 Demo Day**

 *S.A.V.E. demonstrates advanced AI agent capabilities, RAG systems, and modern web development practices in the food technology domain.*